-Gambling brands reach an average engagement rate per post of 0.15% on Facebook, 0.75% on Instagram, and 0.04% on Twitter, way beneath the average rates across all channels.
+Gambling brands reach a Facebook engagement rate of 0.15% on average, a 0.75% average engagement rate on Instagram, and 0.04% on Twitter, way beneath the average rates across all channels.

 When breaking down the engagement, we notice that in October 2020, engagement rates are approximately at the same levels as in January 2019.